My name is Alexander Andreev and you can find me over the Internets by nickname Arav.

 It results in my messages ends up in a spam box at best.

 It's private, but you still can join an entrance room where you can only write messages.
-You must use a certificate in order to connect.
+A certificate is necessary.

-All game servers I run are private, if there's exception I'll mention it in its description.
-And they are listed in a section below.
+All game servers are private, if there's exception I'll mention it in its description.
+They are listed in a section below.

 And, of course, I don't run them simultaneously and start them only when needed.